MDR vs MSSP: What are they? How do they work?

 SIEM can identify, monitor, record, and analyze security events in real-time.
 It provides a comprehensive and centralized view of the security scenario of an IT infrastructure.

-SIEM can be used by either an MDR or an MSSP, or it can be used by an organization that has decided to develop its own internal security operations center (SOC).
+SIEM can be used by either managed security services, MDR or MSSP, or it can be used by an organization that has decided to develop its own internal security operations center (SOC).

 SIEM Log Evaluation and Retention Becomes a Challenge at Scale